dalong0514/readnotes/20190106计算原文/2019116AutoCAD-Platform-Customization/2019116AutoCAD-Platform-Customization0210.md

 NOTE

-If you are using any of the specially named files—such as acad.lsp or acaddoc.lsp—that AutoCAD looks for at startup to load your custom LSP files, you will need to figure out a different way to get them loaded before deploying the files outside your company.
+If you are using any of the specially named files — such as acad.lsp or acaddoc.lsp — that AutoCAD looks for at startup to load your custom LSP files, you will need to figure out a different way to get them loaded before deploying the files outside your company.
 You don't want to affect another company's custom programs when they try to use your custom programs, so consider using a bundle plug-in or CUI/CUIx with/without an MNL file to get your LSP files loaded into AutoCAD.

 Defining a Plug-in Bundle